MokkaBoss1/Mokkaboss1_Fooocus/README.md

 has a button to uppload prompt from the clipboard and a feature to change the gradio theme of the app (currently set to ocean)
 ![{64201C53-185B-4B68-AACA-95A656943AA1}](https://github.com/user-attachments/assets/611c1c63-511f-4c25-8f68-b94c8aac5bf1)

+I tested the regular image generation, variation and upscale, image prompt and inpaint successfully with Gradio 5.29

+Other features have so far not been tested (mainly because I tend personally to fooocus on the above :-) )